Grand Canal (China): South-North Water Transfer Project

+The Grand Canal has been upgraded to serve as the Eastern Route of the South-North Water Transfer Project.
+Additional water is pumped into the canal from the Yangtze at Jiangdu near Yangzhou using a 400 m3/s pumping station. and repumped through 23 stations until it reaches the watershed at Nanwang.
+Afterwards the water flows by gravity, one secondary canal going to the Shandong peninsula, and the main canal bypasses the Yellow River through 7.9 km tunnels and flows through a modified route into reservoirs in Tianjin.
+The extra waterflow has allowed the start of several projects to reestablish shipping in the northern half of the Grand Canal.

 Notable travelers

 In 1169, with China divided between the Jurchen-led Jin dynasty in the north and the Southern Song dynasty in the south, the Southern Song Emperor Xiaozong sent a delegation to the Jurchen to wish their ruler well for the New Year.
 A scholar-official named Lou Yue, secretary to the delegation, recorded the journey, much of which was made upon the Grand Canal, and submitted his Diary of a Journey to the North to the emperor on his return.

 In 1170, the poet, politician, and historian Lu You traveled along the Grand Canal from Shaoxing to the river Yangtze, recording his progress in a diary.

 In the late 1200s, Marco Polo traveled extensively through China and his trips included time on the Grand Canal, then a major artery for shipping silk, porcelain, and wine.

-In 1345, Arab traveler Ibn Battuta traveled China and journeyed through the Abe Hayat river (Grand Canal) up to the capital Khanbalik (Beijing).
+In 1345, Maghrebi traveler Ibn Battuta traveled China and journeyed through the Abe Hayat river (Grand Canal) up to the capital Khanbalik (Beijing).

 In 1488, the shipwrecked Korean scholar Choe Bu traveled the entire length of the Grand Canal on his way from Zhejiang to Beijing (and on to Korea) and left a detailed account of his trip.

 In 1600, Matteo Ricci traveled to Beijing from Nanjing via the Grand Canal waterway to gain the support of the Wanli Emperor of the Ming dynasty with the help of Wang Zhongde, the Director of the Board of Rites in the central government of China at the time.

 In 1793, after a largely fruitless diplomatic mission to Jehol, a large part of Lord Macartney's embassy returned south to the Yangtze delta via the Grand Canal.

 In 1848, Robert Fortune reached Hang Chow Foo by the Grand Canal in his quest for tea plants.